OpenMDAO/OpenMDAO-Framework/docs/mdao/intro.rst

 are simple tools or wrappers for real analyses, OpenMDAO still views them as components with inputs, outputs, and an execute function.

-We have talked about the problem formulation, and specified that certain variables will be controlled design variables, while others are coupling variables.
+We have talked about the problem formulation, and specified that certain variables will be design variables, while others are coupling variables.
 But none of the code we have written has told OpenMDAO about those details.
 Thats what we'll get to next!